Manny Diaz (Florida politician): Personal life

 Diaz is married to Robin Smith and has four children and three grandchildren.
-His son, Manny, is the defensive coordinator for the Penn State Nittany Lions football team and is the former head coach for the Miami Hurricanes football team.
+His son, Manny, is the head coach of the football team at Duke University, the former defensive coordinator for the Penn State Nittany Lions football team and is the former head coach for the Miami Hurricanes football team.
 His daughter, Natalie, recently received her master's degree in public health with honors from Florida International University.
 His son, Robert, is pursuing a political science degree.
-His daughter, Elisa, recently received her Juris Doctor from the Florida International University College of Law.
+His daughter, Elisa, received her Juris Doctor in June of 2021 from the Florida International University College of Law.
 His grandchildren are Colin, Gavin, and Manny Jr.